 Comment below with any questions <3

-, The other day I ate my last Emmy's Organic Cookie and was heartbroken.
+I ate my last Emmy's Organic Cookie and was heartbroken.
 Are you ever sooo in the mood for something and then come to find an empty bag of what you actually want sitting in your pantry or fridge?
 I feel like this happens to me way too often.

 If you have never tried Emmy's Organics I highly suggest you give them a shot.
 They are AMAZING!
 The consistency is on point for a vegan, plant based cookie (nice and chewy) almost like a macaroon type of vibe.